White Clay Creek State Park: History

 After World War II, concerns over potential future water shortages in northern Delaware led to proposals to dam the White Clay Creek and flood the surrounding valley to create a reservoir.
 The Pennsylvania Railroad began purchasing land near the creek toward that end.

 In 1956, DuPont purchased the Pennsylvania Railroad Company land and began acquiring additional land in the valley to prevent further residential development.
 By the early 1960s, the dam proposal had begun moving forward, generating strong community opposition in both states.
 The opposition was led by local citizens and groups such as the United Automobile Workers union and the Sierra Club, who were concerned about the environmental impact as well as the loss of scenic and recreational open space.
 The non-profit White Clay Watershed Association was formed in 1965, with the aim of building opposition to the dam.

 White Clay Creek State Park was established in 1968 as a small recreational park.
 Encouraged by conservationists throughout the early 1970s, the state purchased over 150 acre of additional adjoining tracts of land to expand the park and protect more land, and in 1975 the park was renamed as Walter S. Carpenter Jr. State Park in honor of DuPont's former president and chairman.
 By the mid-1970s, support for the dam had diminished.

-With the dam proposal moribund, the National Park Service encouraged DuPont to donate the land to DE and PA to form joint park.
-Delaware Senator Joe Biden negotiated with DuPont and the states of Delaware and Pennsylvania to facilitate the donation.
+With the dam proposal moribund, the National Park Service encouraged DuPont to donate the land to Delaware and Pennsylvania to form joint park.
+Delaware Senator Joe Biden negotiated with DuPont and the states to facilitate the donation.
 DuPont donated 1,234 acres to Pennsylvania and 528 acres to Delaware to form the bi-state White Clay Creek Preserve.

 In 1988, the heirs of S. Hallock du Pont announced they were planning to sell off 850 of the estate's 2,000 acres, which had been held in trust for future generations.
 Seeking to limit the loss of open space, Governor Michael Castle began the purchase of 321 acres of the land which would connect Walter Carpenter State Park and the White Clay Creek Preserve to the Middle Run Valley Natural Area, a county-run park.
 In signing the agreement, Castle stated, "This is clearly more than just the land bridge we have been talking about.
 This means this section of northern Delaware will be protected against overdevelopment."
 The purchase was completed in the early 1990s, and in 1995, Walter S. Carpenter Jr. State Park, the Delaware portion of the White Clay Creek Preserve, and the du Pont estate lands were joined together and renamed White Clay Creek State Park.